jhuapl-bio/taxtriage/docs/pathogen-sheet.md

 | `reference`              | Literature supporting the annotation                                                                                     |
 | `assembly_accession`     | Default reference assembly downloaded for alignment                                                                      |

-## Contributing an organism
+## Requesting changes

+**Request changes** above covers both directions: adding organisms the sheet does not carry, and correcting ones it does.

+### Adding organisms

-Use **Request organisms** above to queue one or more entries and open a single issue — it collects the same fields as the CSV and includes paste-ready rows for a maintainer.
-Searching for something that is missing also offers to request it directly from the empty result.
+Fill the form and choose **Add another** to queue as many as you like.
+Searching for something that is missing also offers to request it directly from the empty result, with the query prefilled.

+### Updating an existing entry

+Switch to **Update existing entries**, pick the organism, and the form loads its current values.
+Change only what is wrong — the request records the fields you actually touched, as *current → proposed*, and says explicitly that everything else stays as it is.
+A short reason is required, since that is what a reviewer weighs.
+Opening any row and choosing **Request an update to this entry** starts the same flow with that organism already loaded.

+Additions and updates can be queued together and go out as one issue.

+### Reviewing before you submit

+Neither **Review & open issue** nor **Review & download** submits anything straight away.
+Both first show a confirmation window listing every staged entry: new organisms with their full field set, and updates as a table of just the changed fields, current beside proposed.
+Only **Confirm** hands the request over — to a prefilled GitHub issue, or to a Markdown file you can send privately if the request is sensitive. **Back to editing** returns you to the form with everything intact.

+The `request_type` column follows the route: `git-tracked` for an issue, `external-local` for a download.

-The sheet is a plain CSV, so additions can equally be pull requests against the pipeline repo.
+The sheet is a plain CSV, so changes can equally be pull requests against the pipeline repo.
 See [Contributing](contributing.md#adding-organisms-to-the-pathogen-sheet) for the required fields and review expectations.